ubaidtariq8/image-manipulation-detection/README.md

     `-- CASIA 2 Groundtruth/
 ```

-`fine_tune.py` is intentionally a placeholder for the future FantasyID fine-tuning stage.
+Authentic images from `Au/` use all-zero masks.
+Tampered images from `Tp/` are paired with masks from `CASIA 2 Groundtruth/`.
+The split script drops tampered images if no usable mask is found or if the image and mask dimensions do not match.

 ## Setup

-Create and activate a Python environment, then install dependencies:

 ```powershell
 python -m pip install -r requirements.txt
 ```

-For CUDA training on Windows, install the PyTorch build that matches your NVIDIA driver from the official PyTorch instructions if your current environment does not already have CUDA-enabled PyTorch.
+For GPU training, use a CUDA-enabled PyTorch build that matches your NVIDIA driver.

 ## Create Splits